kittokin/makebakery/README.md

 # Makebakery: a Make-based static website generator

-**Makebakery** is a static website generator, implemented as a configuration for the build tool [GNU Make][].
-Static websites are those which require no database or server-side logic.
+**Makebakery** is a static website generator, implemented as a set of configuration files for the build tool [GNU Make][].

-The basic idea of using a Makefile to build static HTML files from various sources using various renderers is fairly obvious and straightforward.
+The basic idea of using a Makefile to build static HTML files from various sources using various renderers is fairly well known.
 Employing GNU Make in this way gets us several cool features "for free":

 - Speed via multiprocessing.
 GNU Make has built-in parallelism.
 So if you have 8 cpu cores you can re-render your website about 8x as fast as you could with a single-process build tool.
 - Speed via dependency tracking.
 When you change a source file, GNU Make is smart enough to know that it only needs to rebuild that portion of the rendered HTML, not the whole site.